 Friday Morning Coffee Singing.
 With Cris Moreno Gonzalez.
 Weekly, Fridays from 11.00-11.30am.
 Ongoing.
 Come and join our singing circle every Friday at 11:00h as part of Friday Morning Coffee at Back Lounge.
 We include songs, fingerplays and movement for all kids ages.
 You are all welcome to join us and bring your own favorite songs to our circle!
 Free.

 For more information and updates, contact Magdalena Bull, firstname.lastname@example.org

 For advice, send email to email@example.com

-for spouses, subscribe to our mailing list here
+To receive email notice of programs for spouses, subscribe to our mailing list here